Timeseries

 property time_index: Union[DatetimeIndex, RangeIndex]

-The time index of this time series.
+The time index of the series.

 Return type